 The story of the famous and influential 1960s rock band The Doors and its lead singer and composer, Jim Morrison, from his days as a UCLA film student in Los Angeles, to his untimely death in Paris, France at age 27 in 1971.

 International master thief, Simon Templar, also known as The Saint, is tasked to find a man's kidnapped daughter.
 In addition to evading the authorities, Simon must face a dangerous adversary from his past.

-Simon Templar has no real family, no real home and Simon Templar isn't even his real name.
-Yet Simon Templar, also known as the Saint for his use of creating false identities using the names of Catholic saints, is one of the world's most successful thieves.
-Slick, debonair and a master of disguise, Simon manages to outwit the police again and again.
-On his next job Simon is hired by the Russian Mafia to steal a cold fusion energy formula from scientist Emma Russel, however the mission backfires as he falls for the pretty, intelligent scientist.
-Simon and his new love must now manage to outwit the Russian Mafia and work out the energy formula before the worst happens and the US is affected forever.Written by
+Simon Templar has no real family, no real home, and Simon Templar isn't even his real name.
+Yet, Simon Templar, also known as the Saint for his use of creating false identities using the names of Catholic saints, is one of the world's most successful thieves.
+Slick, debonair, and a master of disguise, Simon manages to outwit the police again and again.
+On his next job, he is hired by the Russian Mafia to steal a cold fusion energy formula from scientist Emma Russel.
+However, the mission backfires as he falls for the pretty, intelligent scientist.
+Simon and his new love must now manage to outwit the Russian Mafia and work out the energy formula before the worst happens, and the U.S. is affected forever.Written by

 144 of 163 people found this review helpful.

 Was this review helpful to you?

 | Report this